How to Get Rid of Dead Nettle & Henbit Weeds

 Eat it or Treat it

-Lamiums are edible weeds in the mint family.
-This weed edibility thing is clearly a trend.
+Lamiums are edible weeds in the mint family that also provide early spring pollen foraging for bees and other pollinator insects.
 If you choose not to include it at your table, there are three paths for eradication:

 Prevention: